brnatvi/Corona_Bounce/README.md

 ![](code/target/project_1_resized.mp4)

-Five scenarios are available to imitate government strategies:
+Following scenarios are available to imitate government strategies:

 * «Soft Lockdown» - all people can move but in limited area
 * «Boundaries» - closure of borders for travel